-Fig. 3.13.
+Fig. 5.13.
 Monoplanetism in Pythium sp.

-ii) Conidia: These are non motile exogenously developed spores usually found at the apex of a stalk like structure called conidiophores.
-The conidiophores may be branched (e.g. Penicillium) or they may be unbranched (e.g. Aspergillus).
+Conidia: These are non motile exogenously developed spores usually found ii) at the apex of a stalk like structure called conidiophores.
+The conidiophores may be branched (e.g. Penicillium) or they may be unbranched (e.g.Aspergillus).
 This type of spore is found in many different groups of fungi but especially in Ascomycotina and Deuteromycotina.
 The conidia develop from an initial cell called conidial initial.
-If no enlargement of conidial initial takes place during the development of conidia, such type of development is called thallic and the concerned conidia are called thallospores (e.g. Endomyces geotrichum).
-The term blastic is used to denote the development.
+If no enlargement of conidial initial takes place during the development of conidia, such type of development is called thallic and the concerned conidia are called thallospores (e.g. Endomvces geotrichum).
+The term blastic is used to denote the development of conidia where the enlargement of the conidial initial that occurs during development.
 The conidia produced as a result of blastic development are called blastospores or true conidia.
 The thallospores may be of two types such as arthrospores and chlamydospores.
 Arthsospores arise by close septation in basipetal succession.
-Each cell rounds off and sets free a thin walled arthrospore (eg. Oidium) (Fig. 3.15).
+Each cell rounds off and sets free a thin walled arthrospore (eg. Oidium) (Fig. 5.15).

-Fig. 3.15.
+Fig. 5.15.
 Structure of arthrospore in fungi

 Chlamydospores are non deciduous, thick walled, dark brown coloured, unicellular endogenously originated spores.
 During their development the initiating terminal and intercalary cells round off and accumulate much reserve food materials.
-This kind of spore is found in Fusarium, Mucor, Phytophthora etc.(Fig.3.16)
+This kind of spore is found in Fusarium, Mucor, Phytophthora etc.(Fig.5.16)

-Fig. 3.16.
+Fig. 5.16.
 Structure of Chlamydospores

 Blastic development of conidia is classified into two types such as Holoblastic and Enteroblastic.
 In holoblastic type both the outer and inner layers of conidiogenous cell contribute to the conidium formation (e.g. Pleospora herbarum, Cladosporium herbarum).
 In enteroblastic type only the inner wall layer is involved in conidia formation.
 This development again may be of two types such as tretic and phialidic.
 In tretic type the inner wall of conidiogenous cell balloons out through a narrow pore present on its outer layer.
 As the conidiospore comes out through the pore, it is called porospore (e.g. Alternaria, Curvularia, Helminthosporium).
 In phialidic type, the conidiogenous cell itself is a specialised cell, called phiallide.
-As the conidia are produced from such specialised bottle shaped cell i.e. phiallide therefore these are called as phialospores (e.g.Penicillium) (Fig 3.17 A, B,C,D).
+As the conidia are produced from such specialised bottle shaped cell i.e. phiallide therefore these are called as phialospores (e.g.Penicillium) (Fig 5.17 A, B,C,D).

-Fig. 3.17.
+Fig. 5.17.
 Type of conidial development.
 A. Holoblastic; B. Enteroblastic Tretic; C. Enteroblastic Phialidic D. Thallic

-3.3.3 Conidial fructification
+5.3.4 Conidial fructification